Bouni/python-luxtronik/README.md

 ## DOCUMENTATION

-There is no automatically rendered documentation of this library available yet, so you'll have to fall back to use the source code itself as documentation.
+There is no automatically rendered documentation of this library available yet, so you'll have to fall back to using the source code itself as documentation.
 It can be found in the [luxtronik](luxtronik/) directory.

 ## EXAMPLE USAGE